 Health Services Research in Correctional Settings

 The National Commission on Correctional Health Care (NCCHC) in its Health Status of Soon-to-Be-Released Inmates (2002) report concluded that to reduce health risks and health care costs, we need answers for many health care policy questions.
 To improve on health care efficacy, expenditures, and prioritization, we need evidence on what affects health outcomes.
-The acquisition of scientific data on inmate health care will help to solve some of the leadership, logistical, financial, and policy barriers that affect many correctional and law enforcement systems.
+The acquisition of scientific data on health care for incarcerated populations will help to solve some of the leadership, logistical, financial, and policy barriers that affect many correctional and law enforcement systems.

 The Academy for Health Services Research and Health Policy defines health services research as “the multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviors affect access to health care, the quality and cost of health care, and ultimately our health and well-being.
-Its research domains are individuals, families, organizations, institutions, communities, and populations.”
+Its research domains are individuals, families, organizations, institutions, communities, and populations” (Lohr & Steinwachs, 2002).
 This NCCHC position statement does not address human subject research.

 A coordinated national health services research agenda is needed to build correctional health care research capacity in the United States.
 NCCHC endorses the following national research priorities for correctional health care.

 - Appropriate federal agencies in partnership with health-related national organizations should develop mandated surveillance guidelines to promote uniform national reporting of selected conditions to enhance epidemiologic research of these conditions and assist with accurate health care planning.
 Ensure that the surveillance program collects data in prisons and jails in the same manner as they are collected in the community.
 The results of data collection should be shared with the community.
 Surveillance guidelines should incorporate processes for protecting confidentiality of personal health information.
 Evaluate the utility of surveillance activities and implement improvements as appropriate.

-- To strengthen correctional health care capacity and provide its unique insight to research findings, NCCHC endorses the model that includes related law enforcement and correctional health and custody staff involvement in data analysis and interpretation of research findings.
+- To strengthen correctional health care capacity and provide its unique insight to research findings, NCCHC endorses the model that includes relevant law enforcement and correctional health and custody staff involvement in data analysis and interpretation of research findings.

-- NCCHC advocates that Congress, through appropriate federal agencies, should support large-scale research to address problems unique to the incarcerated population.
+- NCCHC advocates that Congress, through appropriate federal agencies, support large-scale research to address problems unique to the incarcerated population.
 Creating a research infrastructure unique to correctional health care will link researchers and practitioners, help to identify research priorities, and have an economy of scale by sharing tools and resources and building research capacity.

-- NCCHC advocates that Congress, through appropriate federal agencies, correctional and law enforcement organizations, and health-related national organizations, should develop and maintain a national literature database for correctional health professionals, including a compendium of policies, standards, guidelines, and peer-reviewed literature.
+- NCCHC advocates that Congress, through appropriate federal agencies, correctional and law enforcement organizations, and health-related national organizations, develop and maintain a national literature database for correctional health professionals, including a compendium of policies, standards, guidelines, and peer-reviewed literature.

-- Relevant stakeholders should be more involved in the process of setting the research agenda.
+- Stakeholders should be more involved in the process of setting the research agenda.
 Community-based participatory research is intended to include community voices in all aspects of the research process, including data analysis and interpretation.
 Researchers studying correctional health care should understand the importance of collaborating with policymakers, organizations, and communities to plan, conduct, and translate health services research into policy and practice.

-Adopted by the National Commission on Correctional Health Care Board of Directors
+October 18, 2009 — Adopted by the National Commission on Correctional Health Care Board of Directors